 ADHD is one of the most thoroughly researched neurodevelopmental conditions, and the evidence base for its treatment is robust.
 Stimulant medications (methylphenidate, amphetamine salts) remain the most effective first-line treatment for ADHD in adults and children, with large, well-replicated effect sizes in randomized controlled trials.
 Non-stimulant medications, cognitive-behavioral therapy, and skills training interventions also have established evidence bases.

 Exercise is increasingly discussed in clinical guidelines as a meaningful adjunct to these treatments, but it occupies the role of complement — not replacement.
-The WHO 2020 Physical Activity Guidelines note that regular physical activity is associated with improved psychological well-being across populations, including cognitive function (PMID 33239350).
-The ACSM Position Stand emphasizes that exercise is associated with improvements in brain health, mood, and cognitive function relevant across clinical populations (PMID 21694556).
+Bull et al. (2020, WHO 2020 Physical Activity Guidelines, PMID 33239350) note that regular physical activity is associated with improved psychological well-being across populations, including cognitive function.
+Garber et al. (2011, ACSM Position Stand, PMID 21694556) similarly emphasize that exercise is associated with improvements in brain health, mood, and cognitive function relevant across clinical populations.

 Why Traditional Long Gym Workouts Often Fail for ADHD